fredpdavis/oshealab_genomic_scripts/README.md

     - expects to find fastq files in `data/fastq/<runID>/<fastqName>`

-3. Edit your comparisons file, listing pairs of conditions to compare:
+3. Edit the comparisons file, listing pairs of conditions to compare:

     - This is a tab-delimited text file.
 Make sure you use tab's, __NOT SPACES__